Danogbans/Javascript-Form-Validator/README.md

 - How to validate email field using Regular Expression (Regex).
 - How to check input lengths.
 - How to check password match.
-- How to get a field name and capitalize the first letter of an inpu
+- How to get a field name and capitalize the first letter of an input.

 ## Features